0x616c6578/DDF-XWF/Readme.md

 <br>

 ## Reconstruction Options
-These options were derived from [Section 4 of the DDF Specifciation](https://www.snia.org/sites/default/files/SNIA-DDFv1.2_with_Errata_A_Applied.pdf) and [Section 10.15 Reconstructing RAID Systems](http://www.x-ways.net/winhex/manual.pdf) from the X-Ways manual.
+These options were derived from **Section 4** of the [DDF Specification](https://www.snia.org/sites/default/files/SNIA-DDFv1.2_with_Errata_A_Applied.pdf) and **Section 10.15 Reconstructing RAID Systems** from the [X-Ways manual](http://www.x-ways.net/winhex/manual.pdf).
 Use this table as a reference to convert the DDF metadata field values to options within the X-Ways raid reconstruction window.
 > Note: RAID configurations defined in DDF metadata are _universal_ and not implementation-dependent; you can disregard specific manufacturer text within the _Reconstruct RAID System_ window e.g. Adaptec, AMI, HP, etc.

 | PRL  | RLQ  | RAID Type                                         | X-Ways                                                                                            |